 East Devon: Owner-Managed Businesses and Small Manufacturers

-The towns of East Devon — Honiton, Axminster, Sidmouth and the surrounding area — have a character of their own: owner-managed businesses, specialist retailers, light manufacturing, and care providers.
+The towns of East Devon — Honiton, Axminster, Seaton, Sidmouth and the surrounding area — have a character of their own: owner-managed businesses, specialist retailers, light manufacturing, and care providers.
 Here the most common request is for the first properly built system — replacing a spreadsheet or Access database that's become a bottleneck with something clean, fast, and built to last.
 Scope is typically focused, cost is at the lower end of the range, and the return on investment is often the most immediate of any client type.

 What It Costs (Honest Numbers)